 The Canadian Malartic mine shows how morals have evolved in the industry.
 The speed and massive size of the machinery impresses young and old alike.

 Over the years, a quality lifestyle has been established here.
 Today, over 10 outfitters welcome visitors who come in search of walleye, northern pike, moose and black bears.
 There are also a number of fine recreational areas: the Réserve faunique La Vérendrye (SÉPAQ) wildlife reserve, Forêt récréative de Val-d’Or recreational forest, Mont Bell in Senneterre, and more.

 Val-d’Or’s artistic side

 Culture comes alive at the Centre d’exposition de Val-d’Or and Boutique souvenirs Expo-Art, as well as through a host of events, both reflections of the region’s people and the eccentric.
-Events like the tales and legends of the Festival des contes et légendes; the lumberjack festival, Festival forestier de Senneterre; celebration of all things Native, the Journée nationale des Autochtones; comedy at the Festival d’humour; fast-rising talent of the Festival de la relève indépendante musicale; far-flung musical styles and genres of the Festival classique; a celebration of locally made film, the Festival de cinéma des gens d’ici…
+Events like the tales and legends of the Festival des contes et légendes; celebration of all things Native, the Journée nationale des Autochtones; comedy at the Festival d’humour; fast-rising talent of the Festival de la relève indépendante musicale; wide-ranging instrumental music styles and genres of the Festival classique; a celebration of locally made film, the Festival de cinéma des gens d’ici…

-But it’s at the Microbrasserie Le Prospecteur microbrewery where we all come together to talk about where we’ve been and joyfully realize just how far we’ve come…
+But it’s at the Microbrasserie Le Prospecteur microbrewery where we all come together to talk about our roots, historical journeys, and joyfully realize just how far we’ve come…